Geonkick-Synthesizer/geonkick/doc/Documentation.md

  - "green circle" - which percussion to which key is mapped and can be changed by "left click" on the grid cell.
  - slider for limiter of the current percussion
- - "M" button - mute the current pecussion
+ - "M" button - mute the current percussion
  - "S" - solo the current percussion

 #### Current percussion